jakejarrett/demo-framework/README.md

 ## Features
 * Small <small>(1.83KB w/ all classes imported)</small>
+* Stateless by default
-* Stateful & Stateless components
+* Stateful component w/ State reversion
+    * `StatefulComponent.revert_state ()` will revert the state back one step
 * Smart utilization of DOM
     * innerText when the contents is just text
     * innerHTML when it requires HTML parsing
 * Modular
 * Typescript definitions

+## In Progress
+* Profile the framework
+* Write a basic application with it

 ## TODO
 * Utilize a bundler
-* Write a basic application with it
 * Come up with a name
 * Simplify any pain points